 In the 50's, the area of Arroyo Hondo was way outside of the city, very rural and my parents were some of the earliest settlers in the area.
 In fact, when we had birthday parties, everyone complained that it was to far to go for a party.
-Most of the area was made up of farms and open pastures and land.
+Most of the area was made up of farms and open pastures.

 Because we were in such a desolate area and my father had already gone to jail, etc., when my father built the house, he designed it in a way that, when you closed all the doors leading to the bedrooms, you were completely isolated from the rest of the house.
 It was impossible to break into them once they were closed.
 You could go through the living room, kitchen, etc. but you could not get to the rooms.
 Also ornamental rod iron security bars covered the windows.
 The only room outside of the locked rooms, was the guest room.
 This room had been meant to be an office.
 But with guests and relatives visiting, it became a library/guest room.

 One Friday, in 1957, someone removed a few panes from the living room jalousie window and broke into the house.
 They obviously walked around the house and saw my mother’s friend, Lupe Anglada (Mama Lupe), asleep in the guest bedroom.
-I imagine she was already around her 40’s.
-The only thing the thief stole was a small silver cigarette humidor with my father’s name etched on the top, part of a set my parents had bought in Mexico.
+I imagine she was already around her 40’s then.
+The only thing the thief stole was a small silver cigarette humidor with my father’s name etched on the top, part of a set my parents had bought in Mexico, the other one had my mother's name.
 My parents later imagined that the guy had to prove that he had been able to break in and this was the perfect item to prove that with.
 In the morning my father called the police.
 They came but they weren’t going to loose sleep over a little cigarette case.

 Saturday afternoon, my grandmother, Diana Pichardo, arrived from Bani, the town she was originally from in the southwest of the island.
 She said something told her to visit.
 So, she did.
 She was clairvoyant and this was not unusual.
 The thing to understand about my grandmother was that she was a larger than life character that was not afraid of anyone dead or alive.
 She never married because she said that the woman that got married deserved everything she got.